Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

 ### **4.1 Experimental Studies and Metrics**

 TinyODOM-EX evaluates four Optuna-based NAS studies that differ only in the optimization objective, while keeping the dataset, training loop, model family and deployment process fixed.
 Studies 1 and 2 use a single scalar score function the combines accuracy with on-device constraints.
-Studies 3 and 4 use multi-objective optimization to explicitly expose the tradeoffs, producing Pareto frontiers instead of a single "best" model.
-Table X summarizes the four studies below.
+Studies 3 and 4 use multi-objective optimization to expose the tradeoffs, producing Pareto frontiers instead of a single "best" model.
+Table 4.1 summarizes the four studies below.

 <figure style="text-align: left">
   <figcaption style="font-size: 0.9em; color: #555; margin-bottom: 4px;">
-    <strong>Table X.</strong> Study composition.
+    <strong>Table 4.1</strong> Study composition.
   </figcaption>
 </figure>